holser/openstack-summit-paris-2014/markdown/03-OpenStack-HA-Stack.md

 Note: Speaker - Vladimir Kuklin:

 To Provide High Availability to a system, we should provide connectivity to all components.
 No brainer.
-We will not cover High Availability for DataCenter components such as Power, Cooling.
-All these requirements are well described in Uptime Institute Documents.
+We will not cover High Availability for DataCenter components such as Power, Cooling, Chilling or Network Connectivity.

 Our primary focus is OpenStack Controllers and Compute nodes.
 So ...